fabric-testbed/fabric_api_mcp/README.md

 ## Adding new tools

-- Add your tool function to an existing module under `fabric_api_mcp/tools/` (or create a new one) and include it in that module’s `TOOLS` list.
+- Add your tool function to an existing module under `fabric_api_mcp/tools/` (or create a new one) and include it in that module's `TOOLS` list.
 - If you add a new module, import it in `fabric_api_mcp/tools/__init__.py` and append its `TOOLS` to `ALL_TOOLS`.
 - `__main__.py` auto-registers everything in `ALL_TOOLS`, so no extra wiring is needed after export.